-This Policy applies to all Council procurement activities and is binding upon Councillors and Council staff undertaking procurement on behalf of Council.
+This Policy applies to all Council procurement activities for the purchase of goods, services or works.
+It is binding upon Councillors, and upon Council staff undertaking procurement on behalf of Council.

 2. Governance and Ethics

 2.1 Governance

 Council shall establish a procurement management responsibility structure and delegations ensuring accountability, traceability and auditability of all procurement decisions made by Council.